nurture-tech/unity-mcp-server/README.md

 - 🖼️ **Multimodal**: Your agent (with supported models) can see the Scene View, look through any camera in the scene, and watch play mode.
 It can also see thumbnails of your model assets.

+- 🔎 **Superhuman Search**: Automates the Search panel to perform a converged search in the hierarchy and project assets.
+This is much more powerful than searching in the Project panel.

 - ✔️ **Better Code Linting**: The MCP analyzes your Unity classes using Unity's compiler.
 This is more accurate than the compiler in your coding agent.

 - ⏩ **Simple Setup**: Just configure your `mcp.json` and you are all set.